-What's a dog bland diet recipe?
-It's a recipe meant to be given to dogs with some form of self-limiting digestive upset.
+These foods are meant to be given to dogs with some form of self-limiting digestive upset.
 In this case, we're tackling mostly bland diets for dog diarrhea.
-For bland diets for upset stomach and vomiting protocols, read my article on vet approved dog upset stomach home remedies.
+For bland diets for upset stomach and vomiting protocols, read my article on vet-approved dog upset stomach home remedies.

 The most common recipes for bland diets include low-fat foods.
-The following are several recipes of bland diet for dogs with digestive upset.
-Dr. McCullough on the College of Veterinary Medicine - University of Illinois website suggests withholding food (not water) for 12 to 24 hours prior to feeding a bland diet.
-If you own a very young puppy or a small breed prone to dog hypoglycemia, consult with your vet first.
+The following are several recipes for bland foods for dogs with digestive upset.
+Dr. McCullough on the College of Veterinary Medicine at the University of Illinois website suggests withholding food (not water) for 12 to 24 hours prior to feeding a bland diet.
+If you own a very young puppy or a small breed prone to dog hypoglycemia, consult your vet first.

 - White rice